-We also leased approximately 76,000 square feet in Houston, Texas, which includes approximately 8,000 square feet of subleased space.
-In August 2015, an amendment to the Houston lease was executed which reduces the leased space to approximately 63,000 and returns the subleased space.
-In Addition to our Bedford and Houston locations, we lease office space in Shanghai, Reading (UK), Singapore, Bahrain and Tokyo, to accommodate sales, services and product development functions.
+We also lease approximately 63,000 square feet in Houston, Texas to accommodate sales, services and product development functions.
+In addition to our Bedford and Houston locations, we lease office space in Shanghai, Reading (UK), Singapore, Bahrain and Tokyo, to accommodate sales, services and product development functions.